CL17189/Graduation_Paper/README.md

 To show my latest updates of my graduation paper in RUC with tutor

 ## Time Line
++ 2024.2.21 Complete the training of multiple-modal data fusion model and submit the draft
 + 2024.1.14 Update the unimodal modeling code section and the data processing documents
 + 2024.1.8 Detailed data and pics
 + 2023.12.10 Exploring unimodal benchmark models based on NLP data